 Applicants for Non-Matriculation

 A check or U.S. Post Office Money Order, payable to Queens College, for $125 needs to be mailed to the Office of Graduate Admissions, with the Payment Voucher form, for your application.
-Write your address and Social Security number or CUNY ID number (if you have one) on the check or money order.
+Write your address and CUNY ID number (if you have one) on the check or money order.
 The application fee is nonrefundable.
 Your application will not be processed without payment.
 The application requires proof of receipt of the bachelor's degree.
 The deadlines for fall and spring admission are five business days before registration.

 Acceptance to non-matriculated status does not guarantee admittance to courses.
 Class sections may be filled early during registration, many courses have prerequisites, and some courses and programs are not open to non-matriculants.
 Applicants for non-matriculated status should confer with the appropriate graduate advisor prior to filing their applications for admission in order to determine their eligibility for the course, the likelihood of their being able to register for the course, and to get the advisor's approval on the admissions application.

 Non-matriculated students must obtain permission from the graduate advisor each semester before registering.

 Graduate non-matriculants, except for those who have a master's or higher degree, or those who are cooperating teachers with tuition waivers, may take no more than 12 credits at Queens College in this status.

 Non-matriculants who wish to matriculate must meet all requirements for admission to the particular program.
 Students should bear in mind that admission with non-matriculated status does not guarantee subsequent acceptance for matriculation, nor that courses taken as a non-matriculant will be credited toward the degree.

 Non-matriculants who have not achieved a B average after completing 12 credits will not be permitted to matriculate.

 Please note: Applicants on student or exchange visitor visas (F-1 or J-1) are not eligible to apply for nonmatriculated status.